 Strategic Policy Committees

-Strategic Policy Committees (SPCs) are tasked with advising and assisting the Council in the formulate, evaluate and report on policy.
-These committees were introduced within a context of local government reform aimed at enhancing participation of community and sectoral interests.
+Strategic Policy Committees (SPCs) are tasked with advising and assisting the Council in formulating, evaluating and reporting on policy.
+These committees were introduced within the context of local government reform aimed at enhancing the participation of community and sectoral interests.

-SPCs allow committee members an opportunity for full involvement in the policy making process from the early stages.
-These committees can also benefit from the experience of external organisation in the formulation of policy.
+SPCs allow committee members an opportunity for full involvement in the policy-making process from the early stages.
+These committees can also benefit from the experience of external organisations in the formulation of policy.

 Membership of SPCs include county councillors, representatives of business, farming interests, environmental and conservation groups, trade unions and community and voluntary members.
 Sectoral representatives are relevant to the work of the specific SPCs to which they are a member.
 Membership of Committees contains more information about who are part of Longford County Council's SPCs.

-Each SPC must also have a minimum one third of the membership drawn from the sectoral interests.
+Each SPC must also have a minimum of one-third of the membership drawn from the sectoral interests.
 A SPC's Cathaoirleach (or 'Chairperson') is appointed from Longford's County Councillors.
-Councillors' membership of a SPC lasts for the lifetime of the Council, with their membership ending should they no longer be a County Councillor.
+Councillors' membership of an SPC lasts for the lifetime of the Council, with their membership ending should they no longer be a County Councillor.
 Councillors may not be nominated to represent sectoral interests.

 Longford County Council's SPCs